kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 19**
         1. ### **Hint**
+        To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place `/etc/bandit_pass`, after you have used the setuid binary.

         2. ### **Solution**
             - First ssh into the host server as the user `bandit19`